FrodeRanders/dicom-tools/README.md

 # Tools and utilities that facilitate the use of dcm4che3

-This library was used to pull structured reports for mammography readings from a GE PACS, for analysis of inter reader agreement and for statistical analysis of breast density over a population (all readings for a whole year).
-As such, it was the largest analysis ever made on this type of data, based on mammography screening of women in a swedish county.
+This library was used to pull structured reports from manual mammography readings from a GE PACS, for analysis of inter reader agreement and for statistical analysis of breast density over a population (all readings for a whole year).
+As such, it was the largest analysis ever made on this type of data, based on annual mammography screening of women in Sweden.

+This statistics was used for base lining and tuning of an AI for assisted screening of mammography X-rays.

 Of interest, could be that we needed to instruct the GE PACS to MOVE the structured reports, resulting in a subsequent C-STORE.
 The analysis software thus had to expose SCP capabilities